 1. Understand the review process

-You may already be familiar with your company’s performance review process if you’ve been working there for a long time and/or if its approach hasn’t changed recently.
+You may already be familiar with your company’s performance review tools and process if you’ve been working there for a long time and/or if its approach hasn’t changed recently.
 However, if you are new on the job or a new process has been implemented, reach out to your HR department to gather as much information as you can well ahead of your scheduled review.

 2. List your accomplishments and challenges

 Ahead of your review, it’s a good idea to make a list of the topics you would like to cover during your performance review meeting.
 Divide this list into sections, for example: